buildpacks/rfcs/text/0000-offline-buildpackages.md

 This change allows buildpacks to access vendored assets during builds to enable offline builds and asset reuse.

-To do so we introduce the Asset Package, a distribution artifact that provides vendored assets for buildpacks, and platform mechanisms to provide vendored assets to buildpacks during `build` and `detect`.
+To do so we introduce the asset package, a distribution artifact that provides vendored assets for buildpacks, and platform mechanisms to provide vendored assets to buildpacks during `build` and `detect`.

 # Motivation
 [motivation]: #motivation